naturalis/naturalis_data_api/nl.naturalis.nda.build/README.txt

 [4] Go to Window -> Show View -> Other ... -> Ant -> Ant
 [5] Drag build.xml files from projects you like to build to the
     Ant view
-[6] Double click on the Ant target you wish to execute
+[6] Double click on the Ant target you wish to execute (or
+    hit Run button in button bar of Ant view)